This post may contain affiliate links, please read my full disclosure policy for more details.

 R26: SC in next 16 ST, INC, SC in next 10 ST, INC, SC in next 16 ST, INC {48}

-First we will surface crochet slip stitches across the head and then we will crochet the spikes into these.
+First surface crochet slip stitches across the head and then crochet the spikes (crochet shells) into these stitches.

 Step 1: Use a thin thread yarn and outline where your surface crochet slip stitches will go (Pic S1).